Course Descriptions 2026-2027

 One year.
 Grades 7-12.
 Fulfills 1 of 2.0 Fine Arts credit requirement.

-Students will use various artistic mediums to explore, express, and create.
+For thousands of years, since man-kind indulged that spark of creativity by drawing, artists have been avoiding drawing hands, feet, or faces in any way they can for one sole reason: they’re difficult to draw.
+In this class we will be tackling this head on by studying the anatomy of and drawing only hands, feet, and portraitures.
+God chose to make people so intricately, so let’s rejoice together in this fact as we study and draw the hands, feet, and face.
+This class is designed for artists who already have an artistic understanding and are wanting the challenge of learning to draw people, especially the most difficult parts.
 Grade assessment will be based on class participation and completion of assignments/projects, not mastery of the technique.
 In addition to class time, 150 minutes of outside fine arts activity is required per week to receive the full credit.
 Time logged outside of the classroom can include other forms of fine arts, such as music lessons, choir participation, or even listening to classical music while doing homework.

 Music 101